polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

    return:x:-/*
 ```

-If you want to, you can also comment the file, to make it more easily readable, such
+If you want to, you can also add comments to the file, to make it more
-as I have done below.
+readable, such as I have done below.

 ```
 // Arguments this endpoint can handle